Micromagnetic simulations of the size dependence of the Curie temperature in ferromagnetic nanowires and nanolayers: Introduction

 where $d$ is the smallest size of the system, $T_{\text{C}}(\infty)$ and $T_{\text{C}}(d)$ are the Curie temperatures of the bulk and of the finite system respectively, $\xi_0$ is the correlation length at zero temperature, and $\lambda$ is the critical exponent.
 The main purpose of this work will be to validate the above law and obtain the exponent and the correlation length from micromagnetic simulations with thermal effects.

 From an experimental point of view, several works considered this problem.
 Early studies on thin nickel films, cobalt films and $\rm Co_1 Ni_9$ alloys yielded critical exponents $\lambda=1.25$, 1.34 and 1.39, respectively \cite{Schneider1990,Huang1993}, while measurements on nickel films \cite{Li1992} revealed an exponent $\lambda=1.4$.
-Later work on nickel nanowires \cite{Sun_2000}, with diameters ranging from $30 \rm nm$ to $500 \rm nm$, yielded $\xi_0=2.2 \; \rm nm$ and $\lambda=0.94$.
+Later work on nickel nanowires \cite{Sun_2000}, with diameters ranging from $30\, \rm nm$ to $500\, \rm nm$, yielded $\xi_0=2.2 \; \rm nm$ and $\lambda=0.94$.
 More recent works \cite{Zhang2001,Wang2011} mention larger values for the exponent, up to $\lambda=2.8$.

 On the theory front, statistical estimations based on a first-principles-based Monte Carlo approach yielded a critical exponent $\lambda=1.47$ for $\rm Pb(Zr_{0.5}\,Ti_{0.5}\, O_3)$ (PZT) thin films \cite{Almahmoud2010}.
 Similar values were obtained using other approaches \cite{Yang2005}.
-These exponents should be compared to the theoretical values predicted by the 3D Heisenberg and Ising models (respectively, $\lambda=1.4$ and $\lambda=1.58$).
-In contrast, an atomistic mean-field model \cite{Penny2019} yielded larger values, close to $\lambda = 2$ (range: $\lambda \in [1.82-2.17]$), for magnetite nanoparticles of different shapes and sizes.
+These exponents should be compared to the theoretical values predicted by the 3D Heisenberg and Ising models (respectively, $\lambda=1.4$ and $\lambda=1.58$). \GMcorr{Atomistic calculations \cite{Hovorka2012} of FePt nanoparticles (cylindrically shaped, with height and diameter in the range $2-9\, \rm nm$), performed using either long-range or nearest-neighbor exchange, showed values of the critical exponent in the range $\lambda=1.18-1.25$. } In contrast, another atomistic mean-field model \cite{Penny2019} yielded larger values, close to $\lambda = 2$ (range: $\lambda \in [1.82-2.17]$), for magnetite nanoparticles of different shapes and sizes.
 As we shall see, our own work suggests a critical exponent close to $\lambda \approx 2$, for both nanowires (1D) and nanolayers (2D).
 The observed correlation length is found to be $\xi_0 \approx 3$~nm for nanowires and $\xi_0 \approx 1.6$~nm for nanolayers.